simonecorsi/awesome/README.md

 *   [harshhhdev/kmenu](https://github.com/harshhhdev/kmenu) - :rainbow: An animated and accessible command menu

-*   [AykutSarac/jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) - ✨ Seamlessly visualize your JSON data instantly into graphs.
+*   [AykutSarac/jsoncrack.com](https://github.com/AykutSarac/jsoncrack.com) - ✨ Innovative and open-source visualization application that transforms various data formats, such as JSON, YAML, XML, CSV and more, into interactive graphs.

 *   [meienberger/runtipi](https://github.com/meienberger/runtipi) - Tipi is a homeserver for everyone!
 One command setup, one click installs for your favorites self-hosted apps. ✨